 In addition to liability coverage, rental car agencies may offer you several other types of protection.
-The names and coverage rules or limits may vary depending on the rental company, but in general, they fall into these three categories:
+The names and coverage rules or limits may vary depending on the rental company, but in general, they fall into these three categories.

-- Personal accident coverage.
-Generally covers medical bills and funeral costs for you and your passengers.
+- Personal accident coverage — Generally covers medical bills and funeral costs for you and your passengers.

-- Personal effects coverage.
-Generally covers theft of personal property during the rental period.
+- Personal effects coverage — Generally covers theft of personal property during the rental period.
 In some cases, the coverage applies to thefts outside the rental vehicle, and it may include the personal property of others traveling with you.